PaulHaze/frontendmentor/README.md

-# A starter kit for Astro featuring Tailwind, DaisyUI, Dark/Light Theme toggle + Typescript

-A starter I use as the basis for all my Astro projects.
-Feel free to use it in yours by cloning this project.
+# A code repo for all my submissions to the Frontend Mentor challenges

-More detailed Readme to come...
+More detailed readme to come.